menuitem/scajax/README.md

     gem 'scajax'
     gem 'zurb-foundation'

-2. And run 'bundle' to install gems in your project.
+2. And run 'bundle' to install gems in your project:

     $ bundle